The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 What materials are in a non-toxic mattress?

-The best non-toxic mattress is typically made with natural, sustainably-sourced, organic and eco-friendly materials that are free from harmful additives and toxins.
+A non-toxic bed is typically made with natural, sustainably sourced, organic and eco-friendly materials that are free from harmful additives and toxins.
 Common materials include organic cotton, organic wool, plant-based foams, natural latex and other natural fibers like hemp.

-- Tasha Stoiber, senior scientist at the Environmental Working Group
+- Tasha Stoiber, PhD, is a senior scientist at the Environmental Working Group.
+She researches contaminants in water, indoor air pollution and chemicals in consumer products.

-- Abby Wood, sleep health content associate at Mattress Nerd
+- Abby Wood is a sleep health content associate at Mattress Nerd.

-- Alex Savy, certified sleep science coach and founder of SleepingOcean
+- Alex Savy is a certified sleep science coach and founder of SleepingOcean.
+He has written over 100 articles about sleep and sleep-related products.

 With additional reporting by Karla Walsh.